Justin's Visitors Guide to Seattle

 5.5-mile out-and-back hike with three viewpoints of Mount Si and Cedar River watershed.
 Moderately challenging and absolutely worth the drive.

-Pike Place Market
+City Fish at Pike Place

 Order a Dungeness crab to-go cup at City Fish and crack it while wandering the market.
 Worth the trip for the produce alone.